 Can I access SharePoint files when I'm offline?Yes!
 You can sync SharePoint files to your computer using the OneDrive sync client.
 Just click "Sync" on any document library, and the files will download to your device.
 You can work on them offline, and any changes will automatically upload when you reconnect to the internet.
 This works great for people who travel or have unreliable internet connections.
 The sync client is available for both Windows and Mac computers.

-How much storage do I get with SharePoint?With SharePoint Online Plan 1, you get 1 TB of storage per organization plus 10 GB per license purchased.
-SharePoint Online Plan 2 and Microsoft 365 plans that include SharePoint give you unlimited storage per organization (subject to fair use).
+How much storage do I get with SharePoint?With SharePoint Plan 1, you get 1 TB of pooled storage for your organization plus 10 GB per license purchased.
+SharePoint Plan 2 and Microsoft 365 plans that include SharePoint give you unlimited storage per organization (subject to fair use).
 Individual file uploads are limited to 250 GB per file.
 If you're running out of space, your admin can request more storage from Microsoft or help redistribute content across your sites.

 Our newsletter comes with exclusive discounts, trials and practical insights from within the industry